Mylaana/AresExpedition/README.md

 # WIP :
 ## /!\Critical BUG/!\ :
-Builder: Disabled card appear buildable (visually only) when card selection active
-Adding forest point via event doesnt add VP
 DRAW QUERY/RESULT are not 'saved' in eventstate, resulting in card disapearing if client refresh after draw
-Events related to card played not savec in eventstate (see a card with oceanflip/draw and put this event on top then refresh)
+Events related to card played not saved in eventstate (see a card with oceanflip/draw and put this event on top then refresh)
 Hand discard getting all cards during scan/keep (even the selected ones)
 Adding oxygen via event increases forests!
 (Towing a comet)
 Adding Forest via actionPhase doesnt trigger oxygen based triggers (ex: cardCode 33)